Fixed-point logic: Least fixed-point logic

 Since the iterated predicates involved in calculating the partial fixed point are not in general monotone, the fixed-point may not always exist.

 FO(LFP,X), least fixed-point logic, is the set of formulas in FO(PFP,X) where the partial fixed point is taken only over such formulas φ that only contain positive occurrences of P (that is, occurrences preceded by an even number of negations).
 This guarantees monotonicity of the fixed-point construction (That is, if the second order variable is P, then $P_i(x)$ always implies $P_{i+1}(x)$).

 Due to monotonicity, we only add vectors to the truth table of P, and since there are only $n^k$ possible vectors we will always find a fixed point before $n^k$ iterations.
 The Immerman-Vardi theorem, shown independently by Immerman and Vardi, shows that FO(LFP,X) characterises P on all ordered structures.

-The expressivity of least-fixed point logic coincides exactly with the expressivity of the database querying language Datalog, showing that Datalog can express exactly those queries executable in polynomial time.
+The expressivity of least-fixed point logic coincides exactly with the expressivity of the database querying language Datalog, showing that, on ordered structures, Datalog can express exactly those queries executable in polynomial time.